 26 April 2017

-Today's discussion centered on agenda item 4, namely "Implementation of the six mandated areas of the Permanent Forum with reference to the United Nations Declaration on the Rights of Indigenous Peoples".
-Mr Eskender Bariev from the Mejlis of Crimean Tatar People denounced the repression against Crimean Tatars and called for the release of political prisonors, such as Ruslan Zeytullaev, a Crimean Tatar activist who has just been sentenced to 12 years in prison by the Russian government.
+Today's discussion centred on agenda item 4, namely "Implementation of the six mandated areas of the Permanent Forum with reference to the United Nations Declaration on the Rights of Indigenous Peoples".
+Mr Eskender Bariev from the Mejlis of Crimean Tatar People denounced the repression against Crimean Tatars and called for the release of political prisoners, such as Ruslan Zeytullaev, a Crimean Tatar activist who has just been sentenced to 12 years in prison by the Russian government.

 Throughout the afternoon, the UNPO team attended a number of Side-Events, including an event organised by the ILO.
 Titled "Indigenous Peoples and Climate Change: From Victims to Change Agents through Decent Work", this event presented their recently published report on promoting indigenous peoples' role in climate change mitigation processes.
 UNPO Vice-President Mr Abdirahman Mahdi voiced his concern about the neglect of certain ecosystems, such as those inhabited by nomadic peoples in Ethiopia, which are deteriorating rapidly amidst worsening droughts.
-Member of the UNPO Secretariat Mr Markus Buderath further pointed to the fact that most indigenous peoples are not alien to technology and that mechanisms must be implemented to strengthen communication between indigenous peoples and political decision-making bodies, as well as to ensure equal dialogue.
+A member of the UNPO Secretariat further pointed to the fact that most indigenous peoples are not alien to technology and that mechanisms must be implemented to strengthen communication between indigenous peoples and political decision-making bodies, as well as to ensure equal dialogue.

 From 3-6 p.m., the President of the 61st session of the General Assembly with his advisors conducted consultations on the participation of indigenous peoples' representatives and institutions in relevant United Nations meetings on issues affecting them.
-Mr Abdirahman Madhi took the floor to stress the importance of facilitating indigenous peoples' participation at the UN Permanent Forum on Indingeous Issues, as it is the only official platform where indigenous peoples are given a legitimate voice.
-As such, their participation must be facitilited and their role enhanced.
+Mr Abdirahman Madhi took the floor to stress the importance of facilitating indigenous peoples' participation at the UN Permanent Forum on Indigenous Issues, as it is the only official platform where indigenous peoples are given a legitimate voice.
+As such, their participation must be facilitated and their role enhanced.

 25 April 2017